SCRAPL: Scattering Transform with Random Paths for Machine Learning¶

 Background & Motivation¶

-Background The scattering transform (ST) is a wavelet-based nonlinear operator that decomposes high-resolution inputs into low-resolution coefficients along multiple paths.
-ST distances have been shown through perceptual studies to reliably predict auditory dissimilarity, and joint time–frequency scattering (JTFS) provides an idealized model of spectro-temporal receptive fields in the human auditory cortex.
-This makes ST distances theoretically optimal perceptual loss functions for audio generation and deep inverse problems.
+Background The scattering transform (ST) is a wavelet-based nonlinear operator that decomposes high-resolution inputs into low-resolution coefficients across multiple paths.
+ST distance has been validated by behavioral studies as a robust predictor of perceived auditory differences, and Joint Time-Frequency Scattering (JTFS) serves as an idealized model for the spectro-temporal receptive fields of the human auditory cortex.
+This positions ST distance as a theoretically optimal perceptual loss function for fields like audio generation and deep inverse problems.

-Limitations of Prior Work Despite their theoretical appeal, ST-based losses are computationally infeasible in practice: JTFS contains hundreds of paths, each involving a multivariate wavelet convolution, making a full forward–backward pass over all \(P\) paths approximately \(P\) times more expensive than a single-path evaluation.
-In granular synthesizer matching experiments, full-JTFS training is 25× slower than multi-scale spectral (MSS) loss, rendering ST losses practically unusable for neural network training.
-Meanwhile, MSS, although computationally efficient, yields uninformative gradients when there is input–output temporal misalignment or when the synthesizer involves spectro-temporal modulations—making it an inadequate substitute for ST.
+Limitations of Prior Work Theoretical advantages are hindered by practical infeasibility.
+JTFS contains hundreds of paths, each involving a multivariate wavelet convolution; calculating forward and backward propagation for all \(P\) paths is extremely expensive (approximately \(P\) times the cost of a single path).
+For instance, in granular synthesizer matching experiments, full JTFS training is 25 times slower than Multi-Scale Spectral (MSS) loss.
+Consequently, ST remains almost unusable in practical neural network training.
+Conversely, while MSS is computationally efficient, its gradients become uninformative when there is time misalignment between input and output or when the synthesizer involves spectro-temporal modulation—rendering it unable to replace ST.

-Key Challenge There is a fundamental tension between the quality of ST loss and its computational cost.
-Naïve random path sampling—computing only one path per step—reduces computation by a factor of \(P\), but the resulting gradient variance is too large for stable training.
+Key Challenge The fundamental conflict between the quality advantages of ST loss and its prohibitive computational cost.
+Naive random path sampling (computing only one path per step) can reduce computation by a factor of \(P\), but the resulting sampling variance is too high for training to converge.

-Key Insight The ST loss is structurally a finite sum over \(P\) path losses, which maps directly onto the classical finite-sum setting in stochastic optimization.
-Variance-reduction techniques such as SAGA can therefore be applied.
-However, paths are not independently and identically distributed—different paths correspond to distinct time–frequency modulation patterns—so standard algorithms cannot be applied directly.
+Key Insight ST loss is essentially the sum of \(P\) path losses (a finite-sum structure), which perfectly matches the classical finite-sum scenario in stochastic optimization.
+Therefore, variance reduction techniques like SAGA can be adapted.
+However, paths are not independent and identically distributed (different paths correspond to different spectro-temporal modulation modes), so standard algorithms cannot be applied directly.

-Core Idea Transform the tree-structured computation of the scattering transform into a stochastic optimization problem, and enable stable convergence with a single path per step through architecture-aware variance-reduction techniques.
+Core Idea Transform the tree structure of the scattering transform into a stochastic optimization problem, utilizing architecture-aware variance reduction techniques to enable stable convergence even when calculating only one path per step.

 Method¶